nottrobin/maas-docs/en/installconfig-images-mirror.md

 IMAGE_DIR=/var/www/html/maas/images/ephemeral-v3/daily
 ```

-!!!
-Note:
+[note]
 The v3 format offers only a 'daily' stream whereas in previous versions a
 'releases' stream was available.
 The latter changes far less frequently but
 lacks security and bug fixes.
+[/note]

 The below example selects all available kernels that are compatible with either
 Ubuntu 14.04 (Trusty) and Ubuntu 16.04 (Xenial) for the amd64 architecture,